 You’ve got your mobile app up and running.
 It’s on the iStore and the Google Play Store, approved and ready for people to download.
-No what?
+Now what?
 Unfortunately, the concept of “build it and they will come” doesn’t actually work in the real world.
 You need to get out there and tell people that this great new tool exists.
-Here’s how:
+Here’s how to market your mobile app:

 1. Dedicated landing page